martaldsantos/doc-process-hack/Challenge4/readme.md

 The `local.settings.json` file is a configuration file that contains the environment variables for the application.
 Create a `local.settings.json` in the `az-function` folder and replace the values below with the endpoints/keys generated in Challenge 1.

+**Note: For development and testing purposes `AzureWebJobsStorage` and `STORAGE_CONNECTION_STRING` should use the same same Azure Storage connection string.
+In a production scenario this should be separate storage accounts.**

 ```json
 {
   "IsEncrypted": false,